A Guide to Reporting Adverse Transfusion Events

 Plasma protein products

-In addition to voluntary reporting to TTISS, under the Food and Drug Regulations hospitals must report a serious adverse drug reaction associated with a transfused plasma protein product to Health Canada’s Canada Vigilance Program, as well as to the manufacturer.
-The Protecting Canadians from Unsafe Drugs Act (Vanessa’s Law), an amendment to the Food and Drugs Act which became effective on December 16, 2019, mandates the reporting of all serious adverse reactions to plasma protein products to Health Canada, in addition to the manufacturer.
+In addition to voluntary reporting to TTISS, under the Food and Drug Regulations hospitals must report a serious adverse drug reaction associated with a transfused plasma protein product to Health Canada’s Canada Vigilance Program.
+A report should also be submitted to the manufacturer.
+The Protecting Canadians from Unsafe Drugs Act (Vanessa’s Law), an amendment to the Food and Drugs Act which became effective on December 16, 2019, mandates the reporting of all serious adverse reactions to plasma protein products to Health Canada.
 Please refer to the algorithm below (Figure 2) for more information on reporting reactions to plasma protein products.

 Understandably, the landscape of reporting can be confusing given all the pathways of reporting and interested stakeholders.
 Below is a guide to assist in the navigation of transfusion reaction reporting.
 As a general rule, if there is ever any doubt on whether reporting is required, it is better to over-report than under-report.